nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * [Primary Care Support England](https://pcse.england.nhs.uk/)

-* [Subsidiary and Third party system suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), for example, DocMan or Apollo Scan for document scanning and management
+* [Subsidiary and Third party solution suppliers](/prm-practice-migration/guide/pre-migration-tasks#subsidiary-suppliers), for example, DocMan or Apollo Scan for document scanning and management

-Next, plan and schedule how you will give notice to them of your system change.
+Next, plan and schedule how you will give notice to them of your solution change.
 The earlier you give notice of your Cut-over and Go Live dates the better.
 The notice period required will vary, for example, the Electronic Prescription Service may require 5 weeks, whereas another service may require 5 days.

-If you use any third party software as part of your clinical system, please be aware that reconfiguration work may be required by them after you have migrated to the new clinical system [Post Go Live](post-go-live).
+If you use any third party software as part of your clinical solution, please be aware that reconfiguration work may be required by them after you have migrated to the new clinical solution [Post Go Live](post-go-live).

 Add a task to your plan to contact and remind each party the week before and on the day when you require changes to be made.

 ### Notification of Patients {#notification-of-patients}

-During the migration, you may need to remove access to online services such as the ability to book appointments online and you may also require patients to re-register on your new online service system (if applicable).
+During the migration, you may need to remove access to online services such as the ability to book appointments online and you may also require patients to re-register on your new online service solution (if applicable).
 Therefore, discuss how you will notify patients in advance.
 Most practices display posters for many weeks in advance to create awareness.

 You may also want to discuss what online messaging is put in place when the service is removed e.g. what happens if a patient tries to access the online service when it ceases to be available.
 You may want to add this as a topic on the practice patient forum.